 Is Yogyakarta Worth Visiting?

 Absolutely, Yogyakarta is worth visiting!
-The city is a cultural and historical treasure trove, with highlights such as the magnificent Borobudur Temple, a UNESCO World Heritage Site and one of the most iconic Buddhist monuments in the world.
+The city is a cultural and historical treasure trove, with highlights such as the magnificent Borobudur Temple and the stunning Prambanan Temple.

 How to Get to Yogyakarta